 - If you have no symptoms - you may be advised to return for regular follow up.
 You should restrict alcohol consumption, get regular exercise and control your weight.
 You may be asked to get a pneumonia vaccine every 5 years and flu vaccine every year.

-- If you have lung disease – If you smoke, you must stop smoking—call the Lung HelpLine at 1-800-LUNGUSA to get help quitting.
-Additionally, treatment may include prescribed inhaled medications to control symptoms of emphysema, referral to a pulmonary rehabilitation program, and antibiotics and inhaled corticosteroids to control symptoms of flare ups, infections or exacerbations if needed.
+- If your AAT deficiency has caused lung disease, and you are a current smoker, you must stop smoking—call the Lung HelpLine at 1-800-LUNGUSA to get help quitting.
+Additionally, your treatment may include prescribed inhaled medications to control symptoms of COPD, referral to a pulmonary rehabilitation program, and antibiotics and inhaled corticosteroids to control symptoms of flare ups, infections or exacerbations if needed.
 If you are not a current smoker and your lung function is rapidly declining, you may be considered eligible for AAT replacement therapy.
 Replacement therapy will increase blood levels of AAT, but currently it is not clear that it leads to longer-term improvements in lung function or survival.
 Replacement therapy is given intravenously.
-Some patients with advanced lung disease may be referred for lung volume reduction surgery (LVRS) or lung transplantation.
+Some patients with advanced lung disease may be referred for lung volume reduction surgery (LVRS) and lung transplantation.

 - If you have liver disease– you will undergo frequent monitoring of liver function and in severe cases, you may be referred for liver transplantation.